 There has been no material change in the segmental analysis of total assets or total liabilities from the amounts disclosed in the financial statements published as at 31 December 2013.

-CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014
+CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014 (All amounts in Euro thousands unless otherwise stated)

 5. OTHER OPERATING INCOME / (EXPENSES) AND OTHER GAINS / (LOSSES)